 Colleges with smaller endowments are more dependent on tuition.

 If you are a whiz with financials, you can search for federal 990 forms for tax-exempt organizations.
 Are schools running a deficit?
 What exactly is a college’s endowment and how much of that are they drawing from each year?
 (Withdrawals of more than 5% per year can be a red flag.)

-According to Forbes, “most Cs and Ds are so-called tuition-dependent schools—meaning they squeak by year-after-year, often losing money or eating into their dwindling endowments.”
-Just because a college has a C rating, it does not necessarily mean that college shouldn’t be on your list.
+Colleges with Cs and Ds are most likely tuition-dependent schools.
+Their potential income is dependent on students enrolling.
+A C rating does not necessarily mean that college shouldn’t be on your list.
 It just means that you need to be aware of what they are doing now to make smart decisions.

-For example, Pine Manor College recently merged with Boston College.
-Pine Manor was struggling before, but the coronavirus pandemic pushed them to the brink.
-Boston College assumes the assets and liabilities of Pine Manor and is offering employment to Pine Manor’s staff.
-In return, Boston College gains Pine Manor’s “educational model of proven success for underserved, underrepresented first-generation students owing to outstanding faculty and staff, programming and a commitment to social justice.”
+For example, Pine Manor College merged with Boston College.
+Pine Manor was struggling.
+The coronavirus pandemic pushed them to the brink.
+Boston College assumed the assets and liabilities of Pine Manor and offered employment to Pine Manor’s staff.
+In return, Boston College gains Pine Manor’s proven track record serving underrepresented populations.

 The financial health of a college includes so many variables, and their long-term viability is not always clear when just looking at numbers.
-What will their fall enrollment look like?
-What will NEXT year’s enrollment be?
 If a school is facing declining enrollment year after year, tuition is rising, and their debt is high, be wary.